David-Lor/action-template-repository-find-children/README.md

 While the original repository updates a README file including the children repositories found, this fork is focused on just providing an output of the found repositories on the GitHub Workflow where used.

 ## Usage

+**This action is limited to finding the child repositories of a certain template repository, created by the same user/organization that owns the template repository.**

 ```yaml
 steps: